armory/documentation/_spinnaker/armory_halyard.md

  * `--organization`: Organization for the repository.
  * `--repo`: Repository name.
  * `--secret`: Secret for the Webhook.
- * `--enabled`: true/false value.
-If enabled is true then validation will be done.
-If is false then validation will always pass (bypass validation).
+ * `--enabled`: true or false.
+If true, then validation will be done.
+If false, then validation will always pass (bypass validation).

 ---
 ## hal armory dinghy webhooksecrets <provider> list

-List Webhook secrets validations, only `github` provider is supported at this moment.
-Parameters are filters, this can be stacked.
+List webhook secrets validations for GitHub.
+This does not support other providers.
 (Halyard >= 1.8.4)

 #### Usage
 ```